johndavedecano/react-milligram/README.md

-# react-milligram
+# React-Milligram
-React Components using Milligram CSS Framework
+React-Milligram is a library of reusable front-end components which extends the power of Milligram CSS Framework.
+A clean and fast CSS UI Framework.

 # Installation